 Where space is not available in the semester for which an applicant has applied and the applicant meets all the requirements of this agreement, admission to a later intake of the program will be granted.

 Applicants from the Pre-Health Sciences Pathway to Advanced Diplomas and Degrees program must also complete all other pre-admission requirements for their chosen program, such as criminal record checks, immunization documentation, etc. listed in the program admission requirements.
-All applicants to the Practical Nursing, Veterinary Technician, and Pharmacy Technician programs must also take the HOAE (Health Occupation Aptitude Exam) pre-admission test.
+All applicants to the Practical Nursing and Veterinary Technician programs must also take the HOAE (Health Occupation Aptitude Exam) pre-admission test.
 Taking the HOAE is a requirement to meet the terms of the articulation; however, admission to the program is not contingent on test results at this time.

 Prospective students should ensure that they meet the eligibility criteria for registration, such as English language proficiency in the program for which this transfer process is being applied.Pre-exposure rabies immunization is highly recommended for those working in the veterinary field.
 This vaccine is mandatory for Veterinary Technician students and highly recommended for Animal Care students.
 Prior to entering the Animal Care or Veterinary Technician programs at Sheridan, you are requested to contact your nearest travel clinic to have your immunization completed.
 Alternatively, the Sheridan Davis Campus Health Centre can purchase and administer this vaccine to you at the beginning of the semester.
 Please make these arrangements in the first week of the semester or during the orientation week.
 Proof of completed immunization will be required prior to the start of field placement.
 Sheridan field placement agencies may require a current record of immunization.
 Please refer to health services' immunization information on Sheridan's website, or come in to one of the campus health centres.